erje/eDraw/README.txt

-A scripting program for eDraw.
+A scripting program for eDraw format.
 License is LGPLv3+.
 Requires lxml and svgwrite.

 INSTALLATION

-eDraw requires python 3+.
+pyebl requires python 3+.
 Skip below for my recommendation of a python3+ environment if you don't have one.

-Install eDraw's dependencies:
+Install pyebl's dependencies:

 $ pip install svgwrite
 $ pip install lxml

 svgwrite is used for generating svg output, and lxml is used for high performance XML parsing/serialization.

-Now install eDraw:
+Now install pyebl:

-$ pip install eDraw
+$ pip install pyebl

-The best eDraw tutorial is installed in the docs/examples directory (see docs/examples/output for reference).
+The best pyebl tutorial is installed in the docs/examples directory (see docs/examples/output for reference).
 Syntax is designed to be similar to matplotlib's pyplot.

 ##############################